Read-Lab-Confederation/nyc-subway-anthrax-study/README.md

 ![B. anthracis control 5x coverage](/data/results/02-mapping/anthracis-control/SRR1749070-5x/pXO1/coverage/SRR1749070-5x-anthrax-toxin.png "B. anthracis control 5x coverage")

 The *B. anthracis* controls clearly showed a number of reads mapping to each of the genes.
-The total number of reads mapped to each gene for each sample was extracted (Table 3).
+The total number of reads mapped to each gene for each sample was extracted (below).
 At 0.5x a total of 197 reads mapped to these genes.
 At 5x the coverage the total number of reads mapped jumped to 1,817. clearly evident.
 Looking at SRR1748708, the genes are essentially devoid of mapped reads but reads are mapped to these genes.
 Although only 72 reads mapped to these genes it is necessary to investigate these reads further.